-For the fiscal years ended October 31, 2016 and October 31, 2015, Ernst & Young LLP billed the following fees for audit, audit-related, tax and all other services provided to the Corporation:
+For the fiscal years ended October 31, 2017, and October 31, 2016, Ernst & Young LLP billed the following fees for audit, audit-related, tax and all other services provided to the Corporation:

-2016 2015
+2017 2016

-Audit Fees (1) \$1,076,000 \$1,155,000
+Audit Fees (1) \$865,000 \$1,076,000

-Audit-Related Fees (2) \$85,000 \$99,000
+Audit-Related Fees(2) \$58,000 \$85,000

-Tax Fees (3) \$435,000 \$303,000
+Tax Fees (3) \$729,000 \$435,000

-All Other Fees (4) - -
+All Other Fees (4) -

-TOTAL \$1,596,000 \$1,557,000
+TOTAL \$1,652,000 \$1,596,000

-(1) Audit fees include fees for professional services rendered for professional the audit of the Corporation's financial statements or other services that are normally provided by the Corporation's external auditors in connection with statutory or regulatory filings or engagements.
-These fees also include fees for services rendered in connection with the interpretation of accounting and financial reporting standards.

-(2) Audit-related fees include fees for assurance and related services that are performed by the Corporation's external auditors.
-These services include accounting consultations in connection with acquisitions, special audits and due diligence.

-(3) Tax fees include fees for assistance with tax planning (restructuring and discontinued operations), tax opinions as well as the preparation and review of income and other tax returns.

-(4) This category of fees would normally include professional services rendered by the Corporation's external auditors, which are not reported under the captions "audit fees", "audit-related fees" and "tax fees".
-No such services were rendered to the Corporation for the fiscal years ended October 31, 2016 and October 31, 2015.
+- (1) Audit fees include fees for professional services rendered by the external auditors for the audit of the Corporation's financial statements or other services that are normally provided by the external auditors in connection with statutory or regulatory filings or engagements.
+These fees also include fees for services rendered in connection with the interpretation of accounting and financial reporting standards. - (2) Audit-related fees include fees for assurance and related services that are performed by the Corporation's external auditors.
+These services include accounting consultations in connection with acquisitions, special audits and due diligence. - (3) Tax fees include fees for assistance with tax planning (restructuring and discontinued operations), tax opinions as well as the preparation and review of income and other tax returns. - (4) This category of fees would normally include professional services rendered by the Corporation's external auditors, which are not reported under the captions "audit fees", "audit-related fees" and "tax fees".
+No such services were rendered to the Corporation for the fiscal years ended October 31, 2017, and October 31, 2016.

-15. ADDITIONAL INFORMATION
+16. ADDITIONAL INFORMATION

-Additional financial information may be found in our comparative financial statements and Management's Discussion and Analysis for the year ended October 31, 2016, both of which are contained in the 2016 Annual Report.
-Additional information, including directors' and officers' remuneration and indebtedness, principal holders of Transat securities and securities authorized for issuance under equity compensation plans, will be contained in our Management Proxy Circular for the annual and special meeting of shareholders to be held on March 16, 2017.
+Additional financial information may be found in our comparative financial statements and Management's Discussion and Analysis for the year ended October 31, 2017, both of which are contained in the 2017 Annual Report.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of Transat securities and securities authorized for issuance under equity compensation plans, will be contained in our Management Proxy Circular for the annual and special meeting of shareholders to be held on March 15, 2018.

 Copies of these documents and additional information relating to Transat may be found on the SEDAR website at sedar.com and may also be obtained upon request from the Corporate Secretary of the Corporation at the following address: Place du Parc, 300 Léo-Pariseau Street, Suite 600, Montreal, Québec, Canada H2X 4C2.

 SCHEDULE I - CHARTER OF THE AUDIT COMMITTEE OF TRANSAT A.T.
-INC. (the "Corporation")
+INC.